-The program consists of theory and shop practices in the fundamentals of masonry; bricklaying, patterns and bonds, concrete blocks, terra cotta tile and stone construction, plastering and stucco, concrete construction and finishing and scaffolding.
-The related studies are: mathematics, English, blue print reading, natural and social science, contracts and specifications, estimating and shop safety and management for the masonry trades.
+The program consists of theory and shop practices in the fundamentals of masonry, bricklaying, patterns and bonds, concrete blocks, terra cotta tile and stone construction, plastering and stucco, concrete construction and finishing and scaffolding.
+The related studies are: mathematics, English, blue print reading, natural and social science, contracts and specifications, estimating, and shop safety and management for the masonry trades.

-A program designed to be completed in 9 months or minimum of 1,080 clock hours.
+A program designed to be completed in nine months or a minimum of 1,080 clock hours.
 The time may vary depending on the interest, aptitude and ability of individuals.

-COMBINATION WELDING

-(Terminal Program)
+COMBINATION WELDING (Terminal Program)

-This program of nine months, or a total of 1,080 clock hours is designed for those who have limited or no experience in the field of welding.
+This program of nine months or a total of 1,080 clock hours is designed for those who have limited or no experience in the field of welding.
 Students who successfully complete the program will have acquired the necessary knowledge and skills to enter the labor market in the welding trade and advance.
+However, the time may vary depending on the interest, aptitude and ability of the students.

-Shop practices as well as theory will be stressed.
+Shop practice as well as theory will be stressed.
 Shop practices will consist of tack, plate, and pipe welding techniques.
 Related studies consist of mathematics, English, natural and social science, blue print reading, material estimating, contracts and specifications, and shop safety and management.

-COSMETOLOGY

-(Terminal Program) Advisor: Mrs. Annie Peacock
+COSMETOLOGY (Terminal Program)

 This program is designed to prepare students to perform well in the skills and knowledge of cosmetology.
 A total of 1,500 hours is required for completion of the program, 230 hours must be spent in theory, 1,200 hours in skill training and the remaining 70 hours may be spent in any area that the student and teacher determine that the need exists.
 The program is open entry and open exit and continues during the summer.
-It operates 6 hours per day 5 days per week.
+It operates six hours per day five days per week.

-Students who wish to enter this program must show proof of having completed 10th grade or its equivalent, a completed health form which is provided by the state board, and be of such age that they will be at least 16 years and 3 months old upon completion of the program.
+Students who wish to enter this program must show proof of having completed 10th grade or its equivalent, a completed health form which is provided by the state board, and be of such age that they will be at least 16 years and three months old upon completion of the program.